TychoTheTaco/Twitch-Drops-Bot/README.md

 - Alias: `-b`
 - Default: Operating system dependent

 `‑‑games <ids>` | `games` A list of IDs of the games that the bot should automatically watch.
 See `games.csv` for a list of game IDs.
 If empty or omitted, the bot will try to watch all games.
 If provided as a command line argument, this should be a comma-separated list of IDs.
 If provided in the JSON config, this should be an array of strings.
+This list is in order of priority!
+The bot will give priority to games that are at the beginning of the list.
+For example: Your config file has `"games": ["1", "2", "3"]`.
+The bot is currently watching a stream for game `2`.
+The bot periodically checks if there are active campaigns/streams for the other games listed, and finds one for game `1`.
+Game `1` is listed first in the config, so it has a higher priority and the bot will switch to it.
+If there are multiple active campaigns for a game, then it will give priority to the one that ends first.

 - Alias: `-g`